JeroenBL/HandlingErrorsGracefully/README.md

     Write-Warning "Error at Line '$($ex.InvocationInfo.ScriptLineNumber)': $($ex.InvocationInfo.Line).
 Error: $($ex.Exception.Message)"
 }
 ```

+#### Now, where should you place a `try/catch` block?

+A general rule of thumb is to place it at the **highest possible level**.
+Lower-level functions don’t have context about their caller.

+In this example, if `Invoke-ExampleRestMethod` is called, it has no knowledge of who called it.
+Therefore, if an exception occurs, it cannot determine whether the application should stop or continue — that decision should be made at a higher level.
+Therefore, its a common best practice to **always** handle errors at the highest possible level.

 #### What about re-throwing exceptions?

 Lower-level functions **can catch and re-throw** exceptions using `throw` or `throw $_` or `$PSCmdlet.ThrowTerminatingError`.